 From 20-28 November 2013, civil society from across the world joined states and other stakeholders in The Hague for the 12th annual Assembly of States Parties (ASP) to the Rome Statute of the International Criminal Court (ICC).

 Throughout the year, NGO experts monitor the work of the ICC and ASP through our Issue Teams and issued recommendations ahead of ASP 12.
 Each year, the ASP is pivotal event for the Coalition, with NGOs contributing to discussions through side events, advocacy meetings and press conferences.

-We have also produced a background paper on the various issues that were discussed at the Assembly.
-At the bottom of this page, you will find various statements, papers and reports issued by the Coalition and individual NGO members for ASP 12.
+At the bottom of this page, you will find various statements, papers and reports issued by the Coalition and individual NGO members around ASP 12.

 Official ASP documents and journals can be found on the ICC-ASP website.